gwirn/longship/README.md

 ![TEST](https://github.com/gwirn/longship/actions/workflows/rust.yml/badge.svg)
 [![License: GPL v2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-Simple replace your current `PS1` with the path to the longship executable.
+Simply replace your current `PS1` with the path to the longship executable.
 **No need for any elevated privileges.**
 Aims to improve your prompt without interfering with any other plugin or tool you have installed for your terminal by just altering the `PS1`.
 So you can still use all your desired command completions and all other features you modified your shell with without any changes.